GroupFi

 Group Registration:

 Token/NFT project owners can register their groups to make them available.
 Once a group is registered, any dApp can add this group, and messages are shared across different dApps.
-For more information, please check the Group registration section.
+For more information, please check the section.